Ayroid/DigitalJalebi/README.md

 ### Technologies Used

-1. React
+1. React - Vite

-2. Axios
+2. Axios - For fetching data from the API
-3. Tailwind CSS
+3. Tailwind CSS - For styling the application
-4. ShadCN UI
+4. ShadCN UI - React Component Library

 ### Installation

 1. Clone the repository

 2. Run `npm install` to install the dependencies
 3. Run `npm run dev` to start the application
 4. Open `http://localhost:5173` in your browser
 5. Application is now running!

 ### Features